-Born in Philadelphia in 1970, Rosenwinkel attended the Berklee College of Music for two and a half years before leaving in his junior year to tour with the legendary vibraphonist-composer-educator Gary Burton, the dean of the school at the time.
+Born in Philadelphia in 1970, Rosenwinkel attended the Berklee College of Music for two and a half years before leaving in his junior year to play guitar on tour with the legendary vibraphonist-composer-educator Gary Burton, the dean of the school at the time.

-He left for Europe in 2003, and has spent the past nine years in East Berlin, Germany, where he accepted a professorship at the Jazz Institute.
+He left for Europe in 2003, and has spent the past twelve years in East Berlin, Germany, where he accepted a professorship at the Jazz Institute Berlin.
 Until recently, that is.

 “I realized it was time to retire from teaching”, he says.
 “I needed to return fully to creating music, and leave the inner workings of it unspoken for a while.”

 Kurt Rosenwinkel Trio – Angels Around (May 2020)

 New trio album Angels Around features renowned jazz guitarist Kurt Rosenwinkel alongside Dario Deidda (bass guitar) & Greg Hutchinson (drums) and will be available worldwide on May 8th 2020 as a CD and LP.
 You can find out more here or watch the latest music video, Ugly Beauty by Thelonious Monk, below.